 The waterways listed refer to inland traffic on rivers and canals.
 The number of ports includes those located on the total 2,389 km of coastline.
 In 2020, about 18.03 million freight containers were transported.

 › Airports in Germany

 Back to overview: Germany

-With an average of 3454 traffic fatalities per year (2012 - 2019), road traffic in Germany is considered very safe.
+With an average of 3459 traffic fatalities per year (2012 - 2019), road traffic in Germany is considered very safe.
 This corresponds to around 4.3 accident fatalities per 4.2 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.0 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.